 The past decade has seen significant progress in investing in Newburyport's infrastructure and public facilities.
 Noteworthy projects include wastewater and water treatment facilities, elementary school and senior center, and improvements to parks, trails, fields, sidewalks, and roadways.
 Continued improvement and consistent, high quality investment in the City's infrastructure, along with comprehensive and transparent planning for road and sidewalk improvements and maintenance strategies are important to the quality of life in the City and to maintaining public health and safety.
+Likewise, consistent planning and maintenance of public trees contribute to the quality of life in the City, improving air quality, protecting soil from erosion, creating habitats for wildlife, reducing noise, as well as providing an aesthetic appeal that enhances civic pride.

 Equally important, capital investment planning will ensure that these expenditures are prioritized, that City staff has sufficient budgets to implement plans and schedule tasks so as to minimize tax burdens and fiscal stress.
 The City has created and maintained an annual Capital Improvement Plan (CIP), which has provided a link between the City's physical development, its Master Plan, and its fiscal planning and financial capacity; the City has long maintained strong fiscal policies and a AAA bond rating.
 In addition to ensuring that the CIP is a "living document", the City needs to protect its investments by ensuring that long-term funding is available for facility maintenance.